jeriewang/crh-botnet/docs/introduction.rst

     interchangeably.
 If you don't know what it is, you can read section :ref:`async_funcs` for a quick introduction.

-When :func:`Robot.run` is called, the following functions will be collected (from the namespace passed to run):
+When :meth:`~crh_botnet.robot.Robot.run` is called, the following functions will be collected (from the namespace passed to run):

 - :func:`setup`